1 History

 4.2 Storing

 LNG is transferred cryogenically to specially insulated storage tanks in one of several facilities:, onshore and offshore import terminals, liquefaction facilities, and to a lesser extent at peak-shaving facilities[6].
 Designed to minimize “boil-off gas” (evaporation) and maintain cryogenic temperatures, LNG storage is engineered with safety, containment, and efficiency in mind.
-Boil-off gas (BOG) is necessary to maintain the temperature by keeping the pressure constant; this gas is then captured and cycled back into the LNG facility, or otherwise made use of.
-Storage facilities can employ venting if overpressure is a concern, due to stratification within the tanks.
-Densitometers are utilized within the storage facilities to monitor such developments and operators are trained to mix the LNG in response to break up any stratification.
-A variety of tanks exist to meet the needs of LNG producers: Single, Double, and Full containment tanks, membrane tanks, and in-ground tanks all serve in this endeavor, according to the site conditions and production requirements.
+Boil-off gas (BOG) is necessary to maintain the temperature by keeping the pressure constant; this gas is then captured and cycled back into the LNG facility or otherwise used.
+Storage facilities can employ venting if overpressure is a concern due to stratification within the tanks.
+Densitometers are utilized within the storage facilities to monitor such developments, and operators are trained to mix the LNG to break up any stratification.
+Various tanks exist to meet the needs of LNG producers: Single, Double, and Full containment tanks, membrane tanks, and in-ground tanks all serve in this endeavour according to the site conditions and production requirements.

-Single containment tanks are composed of a self-supporting, nickel steel, inner cylindrical container, surrounded by an outer tank of carbon steel that holds insulation in the annular space.
+Single containment tanks are composed of a self-supporting, nickel steel inner cylindrical container surrounded by an outer carbon steel tank that holds insulation in the annular space.
 Though the outer tank is incapable of holding cryogenic material, an external bund (i.e. dike, berm, dam) is always present to completely contain the material in the event of a total failure of the inner tank.
 Single containment tanks require a relatively large area of land and are the most commonly used tanks; they lay claim to an excellent track record for safety and reliability.

-Full containment tanks are a variety of double containment tank which fill in the annular gap between the first and second container, creating a vapor and liquid tight operation around the clock.
+Full containment tanks are a variety of double containment tanks that fill the annular gap between the first and second containers, creating a vapour and liquid-tight operation around the clock.
 A metal or concrete roof will cap the wall surrounding this storage tank.
 Many of the tanks built in the last decade were constructed as full containment tanks.

-In-ground tanks are generally more expensive and time consuming to construct than their above-ground counterparts (4-5 yrs. on average, compared to 3 yrs.) , because specifications prioritize site conditions, surroundings, and safety.
-Naturally, these tanks have no need of containment dykes or walls, which allows for a lesser required degree of separation from adjacent lands.
+In-ground tanks are generally more expensive and time-consuming to construct than their above-ground counterparts (4-5 yrs. on average, compared to 3 yrs.) because specifications prioritize site conditions, surroundings, and safety.
+Naturally, these tanks have no need for containment dykes or walls, which allows for a lesser required degree of separation from adjacent lands.
 Often, these tanks are constructed where both land and space are at a premium (e.g. Japan or Korea).
-The safety of in-ground tanks is best evidenced by more than 45 years of incident free operation.
+The safety of in-ground tanks is best evidenced by more than 45 years of incident-free operation.

 5 Loading and Transport